mak2508/recurrent-lop/README.md

 ### Experiments

 Make sure to have access to a GPU in order to run at a reasonable pace.
 One way to do this is to sign into https://jupyter.euler.hpc.ethz.ch with GPU enabled and simply run this in a terminal instance here.
-Feel fre to change any configuration.
+Feel free to change any configuration.
 The better way to do this is using srun/sbatch through ssh into ETH Euler cluster.

-To run a particular experiment localy, navigate to the experiment subfolder and run as follows:
+To run a particular experiment locally, navigate to the experiment subfolder and run as follows:

 ```shell
 python <exp-name>.py --config <config-path>